Allegheny Athletic Association: Threat from Pittsburgh

 Allegheny began their 1891 season recognized as the premier football team in western Pennsylvania.
-The year began with the club's admission into the Amateur Athletic Union, which increased the prestige of the club that their membership of more than 330 now equalled that of the older Pittsburgh Athletic Club (still officially called the East End Gym at the time).
+The year began with the club's admission into the Amateur Athletic Union, which increased the prestige of the club, whose membership of more than 330 now equaled that of the older Pittsburgh Athletic Club (still officially called the East End Gym at the time).
 However, by early October, the Pittsburgh club emerged onto the football scene.
-At this time, Harry Fry, who was in the line-up for Allegheny a year earlier, jumped to East End team.
+At this time, Harry Fry, who was in the line-up for Allegheny a year earlier, jumped to the East End team.

 Allegheny finally began their 1891 season on October 24.
-Their line-up included veteran players A.S.
+Their lineup included veteran players A.S.
 Valentine, Ed Brainard, Harry and John Oliver, O.D.
-Thompson and John Moorehead.
+Thompson and John Moorhead.
 Norman McClintock, formerly of Yale, was a new addition for the team at end.
-Surprisingly though, Doc Proctor of the East End team appeared in Allegheny's starting backfield that day.
+Surprisingly, Doc Proctor of the East End team appeared in Allegheny's starting backfield that day.
 The team played against the Greensburg Athletic Association to post a 10–0 win.
-However a week later Allegheny lost to the Cleveland Athletic Club, led by Billy Rhodes, 22–4.
+However, a week later, Allegheny lost to the Cleveland Athletic Club, led by Billy Rhodes, 22–4.

-A November 11, 1891, game against the Dayton Athletic Club, a dispute arose over the rules of the, still relatively new, game of football.
+In a November 11, 1891 game against the Dayton Athletic Club, a dispute arose over the rules of the still relatively new game of football.
 When the game was over, the score stood either 10–6 Dayton or 10–6 Allegheny, or possibly 6–6, depending on just how the rules were applied.
-To resolve the dispute a claim was filed directly to the modern game's founder, Walter Camp.
+To resolve the dispute, a claim was filed directly to the modern game's founder, Walter Camp.
 Despite Allegheny's O.D.
 Thompson being Camp's student and friend, the decision by Camp ended in a 10–6 Dayton victory.
-However, after losing two games in a row, Allegheny was able to climb back to .500 with an 8–4 rally over Washington & Jefferson.
-However, in order of putting together a competitive team, Allegheny had to convince two brothers, Ross and Lawson Fiscus, for the Greensburg Athletic Association, to play for them.
-Without the Fiscus brothers in their line-up, the game would have possibly ended in another Allegheny loss.
-Meanwhile, the East End team finished posting a six-game winning streak.
+After this second loss in a row, Allegheny was able to climb back to .500 with an 8–4 rally over Washington & Jefferson.
+However, in order to put together a competitive team, Allegheny had to convince two brothers, Ross and Lawson Fiscus of the Greensburg Athletic Association, to play for them.
+Without the Fiscus brothers in their line-up, the game may have ended in another Allegheny loss.
+Meanwhile, the East End team was on a five game winning streak.